Student Services Department

 To increase student achievement through rigorous and meaningful instruction to all students.

-The Student Services Department is comprised of direct student service programs operated by the County Office of Education including: Court Schools, Community Schools and Pathways Charter School.
+The Student Services Department is comprised of direct student service programs operated by the County Office of Education including: Court School, Community Schools and Pathways Charter School.

-- CARE (Early Intervention-located on school district campuses) - a County Community School program serving seventh through ninth grade students (7-9) offered in partnership with identified middle schools and high schools in Placer County.
-Schools that host CARE classes will implement comprehensive Response to Intervention including Positive Behavior Intervention and Support (PBIS).
+- CARE (Early Intervention Program - located on school district campuses) - a County Community School program serving seventh through ninth (7-9) grade students offered in partnership with identified middle schools and high schools in Placer County.
+Schools that host CARE classes will implement Multi-Tiered System of Supports (MTSS) including Positive Behavior Intervention and Supports (PBIS).

-- iCARE (Intensive CARE), located on non-district campuses, is a County Community School program serving seventh through twelfth (7-12) graders who are probation referred, expelled or placed by parent. iCARE provides a small classroom setting with individualized instruction and support. iCARE also provides a voluntary independent study option for seventh through twelfth (7-12) grade students.
+- iCARE (Intensive CARE) - a County Community School program serving seventh through twelfth (7-12) grade students who are probation referred, expelled or voluntarily placed by parent. iCARE provides a small classroom setting with individualized instruction and support. iCARE also provides a voluntary independent study option for seventh through twelfth (7-12) grade students.

 - iCARE Come Back Program (Intensive CARE Come Back Program) - an independent study program specifically designed to address the academic and career readiness needs of adult students who have not completed high school and wish to obtain a high school diploma.